pgporada/wsu-base-site-docker/README.md

 ```

 # DNS Setup and Considerations
 [Base](https://github.com/waynestate/base-site) has many references to `.wayne.local`.
 The `.local` suffix is specifically intended for mDNS per [RFC 6762](https://datatracker.ietf.org/doc/html/rfc6762#section-3) which means that base is _doing the wrong thing_, but it's been in use for so long that changing habits is more difficult than pushing a boulder up a mountain so what do we do?
-Well, if we were to change, the `.localhost` domain will **always** resolve to the loopback address (typically 127.0.0.1 or ::1) depending on IPv4/IPv6 per [RFC 6761](https://www.rfc-editor.org/rfc/rfc6761.html#section-6.3).
-Alternatively, a developer runs a local DNS server that will resolve `*.local` addresses.
+Well, if we were to change `.local` to `.localhost`, it would **always** resolve to the loopback address (typically 127.0.0.1 or ::1) depending on IPv4/IPv6 per [RFC 6761](https://www.rfc-editor.org/rfc/rfc6761.html#section-6.3).
+Alternatively, each developer would need to run a local DNS server to resolve `.local` addresses.
 Examples of this in the past would be using `vagrant-dns` and `NetworkManager` which both use `dnsmasq` under the hood.

 ## Setup
 ### Ubuntu (Linux)